kagitmiadam/Valheim-DoOrDie-Mods/DoDSoloExperience/DoDSE_Configs/README.md

 	If you wish to donate please donate to any of the modpacks dependancies, as I do not accept donations myself.

+## Support

+If you want to support this mod you can [Buy me a Coffee] (https://www.buymeacoffee.com/horemvore)

 ## Epic Loot Magic Effect Changes

 	Resistance Percents range from 1-40% and are limited to the following items: